Run task in a container

 ### Execution shell

 Each command will be executed per default within a `sh` shell.
-The shell can also be override by adding a `shell` property to the task.
+The shell can also be overridden by adding a `shell` property to the task.

 {% code title=".hammerkit.yaml" %}